voedger/voedger-docs/README.md

 **System Architects**

 - **Choosing a technology stack**.
 You do not need to choose technology stack components.
 Voedger is all-in-one, no choice.
 - **Solution architecture**.
-Leverage an already developed, efficient architecture.
+Use an already developed, efficient architecture.

 **Developers**